 Lest the rest of his readership—however few that might be now—forget, The Prentice Hall Reference Guide, Custom Seventh Edition, defines this abomination of logical argument as “establishing a false either/or situation that does not allow for other possibilities or choices that may exist” (42).

 Note also: Kristof’s evidence consists solely of generalities.
 Thus, he has also committed the first fallacy listed in PHRG: “Hasty Generalization; A conclusion reached with too few examples or with examples that are not representative” (40).
-Not one specific name or date appears in his delightful outline of a highly complex and conflict-riddled society:
+Not one specific name or date appears in his delightful outline of a highly complex and conflict-riddled society: “This society embraces traditional religious values and a conservative sensibility.
+Nobody minds school prayer, same-sex marriage isn’t imaginable, and criminals are never coddled….
+So what is this Republican Eden, this Utopia?
+Why, it’s Pakistan” (1).

 Readers in a democracy enjoy a choice: They can either read stuff like this—and George Carlin would be the first to call it “stuff”—or they can engage with a complex analysis of a complex subject, as found in AA Khalid’s “Pakistan’s State of Nature,” published May 23, 2011, on Pak Tea House: